nexiality/documentation/commands/excel/saveData(var,file,worksheet,range).md

 ### Description
-This command is used to read the data from the excel worksheet with the given cell range and save the data into variable.
+This command reads the data from the excel worksheet with the given cell range and save the data into variable.
 The data is stored as a list, where its individual item can be retrieved via the corresponding index (0-based), as shown in the example.

-### Parameter(s)
+### Parameters
 - **var** - this parameter is used to save the returned value
 - **file** -  this parameter is the source file path
 - **worksheet** \- this parameter is the name of the excel sheet